axewizardbgg/guards-cairn-1e-adventure/README.md

 Each Patrol assignment will usually have a few suggestions for harmless scenarios, and one important scenario that may resolve in a chase, arrest, investigation, or combat!
 Encounters will provide a few key details (usually in bullet points) that you as the Warden can use to freely describe events as you see fit.

+In the event of Character Death, the player's character will be buried with honors, and they will roll another character as a fresh recruit to fill in.

 ## Starting Instructions
 When guiding your players through Character creation you can simply follow the standard Cairn 1e rules, with the only exceptions being do not have them roll for the Clothing trait, or for Armor, Helmets, and Shields, or Weapons.